 - 8.8.1 Although the IWMS does not identify any specific measures required for WWTW serving Eastleigh, there are concerns over the concentration of phosphate permitted to be discharged from Chickenhall WWTW (River Itchen SAC) and Peel Common WWTW is expected to reach overall capacity in 2025 (Solent Maritime SAC / Solent and Southampton Water SPA/Ramsar).
 Additionally, both River Itchen and Southampton Water are likely to be subject to cumulative effects from multiple WWTW discharges and wider catchment issues including diffuse pollution and agricultural run-off. - 8.8.2 The potential for adverse effects resulting from planned development in Eastleigh borough is adequately dealt with by the IWMS Action Plan (Amex Foster Wheeler, 2018) provided that EBC are committed to its implementation and provisions are made for infrastructure upgrades when required and/or adjustments to the phasing of development later in the plan period.
-The Action Plan includes: - Continued joint working between PUSH authorities, Environment Agency and natural England, including production of a joint statement; - Establishment of a Water Quality Working Group to monitor progress and plan for required mitigation (infrastructure upgrades and nutrient management plans); - Review of IWMS in 2020; - Requirement for Local Plans to acknowledge uncertainty regarding the need for mitigation (e.g. nutrient neutral development) later in the plan period, and identify where adjustments to the phasing of development may be necessary; and - Requirement for Local Plans to acknowledge uncertainty regarding the availability of water resources over the plan period, and include a policy standard on water efficiency of 110l/head/day.
+A suite of mitigation measures is available including: - Continued joint working between PUSH authorities, Environment Agency and Natural England, including production of a joint statement, as per the IWMS Action Plan; - Establishment of a Water Quality Working Group to monitor progress and plan for required mitigation (infrastructure upgrades and nutrient management plans), as recommended by the IWMS Action Plan; - Review of IWMS in 2020; - Requirement for Local Plans to acknowledge uncertainty regarding the need for mitigation (e.g. nutrient neutral development) later in the plan period, and identify where adjustments to the phasing of development may be necessary, as recommended by the IWMS Action Plan; - Requirement for Local Plans to acknowledge uncertainty regarding the availability of water resources over the plan period, and include a policy standard on water efficiency of 110l/head/day, as recommended by the IWMS Action Plan; - Development of a nutrient neutral policy (e.g. in a detailed Supplementary Planning Document), including offsetting measures and development contributions, as advised by Natural England; - Requirement for larger developments that eventually drain into the European sites to have a calculated nutrient budget and mitigation measures in order to achieve nutrient neutrality, as advised by Natural England; and - Development contributions towards implementing mitigation measures proposed within the Southern Damselfly Strategic Conservation Plan (Rushbrook, 2018a), where proposals eventually drain into the River Itchen SAC, as advised by Natural England and the Environment Agency.